 However, it is important to note that you may only obtain premium tax credits and cost-sharing reductions if you purchase a plan through the health insurance marketplace.
 For 2021 and 2022, there is no income limit on eligibility for premium tax credits, so most people will do better to buy coverage through the health insurance marketplace.

 While plans sold through the health insurance marketplace must be certified by the marketplace as meeting minimum coverage and quality standards, plans sold outside the marketplace need not be certified.

 Contact your state’s Department of Insurance for a list of reputable brokers who can direct you to these plans, which are sold outside the marketplace, but are still required to provide the same protections as plans sold inside the marketplace.

-There may be other coverage options available outside of the marketplace that are not required to provide the Affordable Care Act’s protections as described above.
+If you decide to forgo health insurance marketplace coverage and premium tax credits, there may be other coverage options available outside of the marketplace that are not required to provide the Affordable Care Act’s protections.
 These include plans that are not traditional health insurance products, including short-term, limited duration insurance, association health plans, health care sharing ministries, and farm bureau plans.
-If an insurer or entity cannot provide a Summary of Benefits and Coverage that indicates the coverage is Minimum Essential Coverage, be aware that the plan may have coverage limitations, particularly for pre-existing health conditions or for basic medical care.
-(45 C.F.R. § 147; 26 U.S.C. § 36B; 45 C.F.R. § 156.130; 81 Fed.
+If an insurer or entity cannot provide a Summary of Benefits and Coverage that indicates the coverage is minimum essential coverage, be aware that the plan may have coverage limitations, particularly for pre-existing health conditions or for basic medical care.
+(45 C.F.R. § 147; 26 U.S.C. § 36B; 45 C.F.R. § 156.130; Fed.
 Reg.
-94058, Dec.
-22, 2016).
+24237, May 5, 2021).